petros-an/modulr-auth-plugin/README.md

 - find your insomnia plugins directory by going to Preferences->Plugins->Reveal directory

-- place the insomnia-plugin-modulr-auth there
+- place the plugin directory there, named insomnia-plugin-modulr-auth

 - npm install inside the folder